LukasWoodtli/WebPage/pelican/content/agile_sw_development.md

 The **Retrospective** is a very important meeting.
 All involved people have to attend this meeting (PO, SM, Team).
 No other people are allowed in this meeting.
+It is moderated my the Scrum Master.
 The topic of the meeting is to discuss the Scrum process of the last Sprint.
 There should be discussed what was good and what was bad.
 There have to be decided what steps will be donne to improve the production cycle.